Rental Hall. Made in the USA

 Officers assume their term of office in JUNE after the June State convention.
 Please welcome all the officers and ensure they know what your ideas are for continuous improvement.

-MEMBERSHIP RENEWAL NOTICES
+MEMBERSHIP RENEWAL NOTICES to be LESS !

 General body meetings are held on the second Tuesday night of each month at 7:00 PM in the Rivet room beginning again in September.
 Please make a note.
 All members are encouraged to attend.